metwork-framework/resources/documents/CONTRIBUTING.md

 merge pull-requests.
 Every change is made by a pull-request on this branch and every change must be reviewed by a team member to be accepted.

-We use a [https://mergify.io/](mergify bot) to merge pull-requests, so merging rules are clear and described in the `.mergify.yml` file in the repository.
+We use a [mergify bot](https://mergify.io/) to merge pull-requests, so merging rules are clear and described in the `.mergify.yml` file in the repository.

 ### The `master` branch